kigster/pullulant/README.md

               that the 'default' feature always runs, and contains the definition of the variables other features can extend.

-              Available Features: aws default nodejs python ruby web
+              Available Features: aws default docker nodejs python ruby web

   -T          List available fea[T]ures in the 'features' folder.

+Partial Run

-Partial run (multiple runners can be listed in quotes or multiple -r flags):
+              Multiple runners can be listed in quotes or multiple -r flags:
   -r runner   run only a specified [r]unner (helper or installer)
               eg: pu -r 'zsh osx' -r home

-  -f          [F]orce  applies to some installers, ie. brew (--force) and
+  -f          [F]orce – applies to some installers, ie. brew (--force) and
               zsh (overwrites current)

 Homebrew:

               -C -F -L flags allow picking specific subset of the install.
               The flags can mix.
 Adding all three is the same as adding none.